mautrix/docs/gomuks/faq.md

 ### Electron wrapper
 The Electron gomuks desktop stores backend data under the default Electron session data directory, which means `~/.config/gomuks-desktop` on Linux and `~/Library/Application Support/gomuks-desktop` on macOS.

+The config for the Electron side is in `gomuks-desktop.json`, which is where backends are defined.
+All backend entries must have `type` (`embedded` or `remote`) and a unique `name`.
+Remote backends must also have `address` and optionally `username` and `password`.
+All backends can have `displayname` to use in the account picker.

-Each backend has its own subdirectory with the same name as the configured backend name.
+Each embedded backend has its own subdirectory named after the `name` field in the config.
 The media cache is shared by all backends and will be in the `gomuks-cache` subdirectory.

 ### System-specific defaults
 These are the base directories for each OS, data will be stored in the `gomuks`